Li-Chen Wang: Palo Alto Tiny BASIC

+and Leor Zolman's save file and load routines.

 Wang also wrote a STARTREK program in his Tiny BASIC that appeared in the July 1976 issue of the People's Computer Company Newsletter.

 Tandy Corporation

 The original prototype TRS-80 Model I that was demonstrated for Charles Tandy to sell the idea ran Li-Chen's BASIC.

 Wang's mark also shows up in and on the Exatron Stringy Floppy ROM for the TRS-80 Model I. Embedded Systems columnist Jack Crenshaw calls Wang's Manchester encoding code, achieving 14K read/write speeds, a "work of art."

 Cromemco

 The first color graphics interface for microcomputers, developed by Cromemco and called the Dazzler, was introduced in 1976 with a demonstration program called "Kaleidoscope" written by Wang.
 According to BYTE Magazine the program, written in 8080 assembly code, was only 127 bytes long.
 But this short program stopped traffic on 5th Avenue in New York City.

 Stan Veit was the owner of The Computer Mart in New York City.
 He placed a color television in his store window displaying the colorful, ever-changing kaleidoscopic patterns generated by the Dazzler and Wang's software.
 According to Veit: “People driving by began to stop and look – they had never seen anything like it before.
 In a short time the Dazzler had caused a traffic jam on 5th Avenue!”
 The police had to contact the building landlord and make him disconnect the television.

 Wang also developed "3K Control Basic" for Cromemco.